-Strawberry shortcake is a beloved warm weather treat composed of a melt-in-your-mouth flaky biscuit topped with a generous dollop of cloud-like whipped cream and sweetened fresh strawberries.
-It’s the best way to take advantage of the season’s bounty of fresh berries!
-My strawberry shortcake recipe is so easy to make from scratch, you’ll never buy it from a store again.
+Strawberry shortcake is a classic dessert for good reasons!
+Composed of a melt-in-your-mouth flaky biscuit topped with a generous dollop of cloud-like whipped cream and sweetened fresh strawberries, it’s simple yet so delicious.
+I think it’s one of the best ways to take advantage of the season’s bounty of fresh berries!
+My strawberry shortcake recipe is so easy to make from scratch you’ll never buy it from a store again.

-Sugar — you need granulated sugar, also called white sugar, to add a little sweetness to the biscuits and to stir with the strawberries.
+Sugar — granulated sugar, also called white sugar, adds a little sweetness to the biscuit recipe and is used for making the strawberry topping.

 Leavening — a combination of baking powder and baking soda helps the sweet biscuits rise for fluffy shortcakes.

-Butter — cold butter is a must for this recipe!
+Unsalted Butter and Salt — cold unsalted butter is a must for this recipe!
 It produces the iconic flaky texture in biscuits.
+Adding salt separately ensures they have the perfect flavor.

-Buttermilk — use whole or full-fat buttermilk for the most tender shortcakes.
-If you don’t want to buy an entire carton of buttermilk, I share a quick recipe in the FAQ section for how to make buttermilk at home.
+Buttermilk — use full-fat buttermilk for the most tender shortcakes.
+If you don’t have buttermilk, I share a quick recipe in the FAQ section for how to make buttermilk at home.

 Egg — a large egg helps give the biscuit structure and richness.

-Homemade whipped cream — whipped cream is so easy to make at home with cold heavy whipping cream, granulated sugar, and vanilla extract.
+Whipped cream — whipped cream is so easy to make from scratch with cold, heavy whipping cream, granulated sugar, and vanilla extract.

 How to Make Strawberry Shortcake